Cellular Agriculture – 2020 in review

 - The diversity of products keeps increasing and is no longer restricted to cultured chicken nuggets or ground meat.
 Several start-ups presented their prototypes at tasting events, including Higher Steaks’ hybrid pork-belly-and-bacon, Shiok Meat’s lobster, and Avant Meats’ fish fillet.

 - Cellular agriculture is on its way to hit the mainstream.
 KFC Russia is partnering with 3D Bioprinting Solutions in order to produce cultured chicken to sell in their outlets, while Clear Meat is one of several companies that claim to have reached price parity with conventional products.

-- Finally, the Singapore Food Agency has approved the first cultured-meat product for commercial purposes.
+- Finally, the Singapore Food Agency has approved the first cultured-meat product for commercial purpose.
 Produced by Eat Just, the cultured-chicken bites will be available from their partner restaurant 1880, where they will be on the regular menu in early 2021.

 As part of its commitment to reducing animal production by 50% by 2040 (50by40), ProVeg initiated the CellAg Project in 2019.
 Learn more about this project and the potential for cellular agriculture to help the world transition to a more sustainable, healthy, just, and humane food system.